 A seal pot is a system that enables the water required to cool and lubricate pumps to be reused.
 Installing 53 new seal pots on our pumps at our plant in Sagamore, Indiana, US, together with adjustments to dryer sanitation schedules, reduced the plant’s water consumption by over 26 million gallons.

-For several years we have been transitioning from coal use to cleaner energy sources in our plants, and we are working to eradicate coal use in our network by 2025.
+For several years we have been transitioning from coal use to cleaner energy sources in our plants, and in 2021 we eradicated coal use in our network four years ahead of schedule.
 Less coal means cleaner air in our communities, which also means there is less need for the ‘scrubbers’ in our plants that clean the air and require water, resulting in a drop in water consumption.

 Our team in Nantong, China identified a project that cut the facility’s water use by improving the site’s evaporator, which removes water from our products.
 The new evaporation scheme creates a vacuum effect, replacing the need for a fan that required electricity.
 The steam condensation is then collected and reused on site.
 The project also significantly reduced greenhouse gas emissions from onsite energy use.